 Take Your Ecological Agriculture Education to the Next Level!

 Each Eco-Ag U workshop is chock full of opportunities to learn from expert instructors, ask questions, and connect with others through dedicated networking times.
-All workshops take place on December 4 or 5 from 8:30 am – 4 pm and will include refreshment breaks and an opening reception on Monday evening, December 4.
-Lunchtime will be your opportunity to get outside the venue on your own and visit a local Kentucky establishment.
-Eco-Ag U workshops and presenters can be found below.
+All workshops take place on December 2 or 3 from 8:30 am – 4 pm and will include refreshment breaks and an opening reception on Monday evening, December 9.
+Lunchtime will be your opportunity to get outside the venue on your own and visit a local Missouri establishment.

 We’re excited to help you be more successful by expanding your agriculture tool kit.
 Join us for one (or two!)
 Eco-Ag U workshops this year!